csanry/aml/README.md

     ├── Dockerfile
-    ├── docker-compose.yml <- Docker files to set up a containerized environment ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── docker-compose.yml <- Docker files to set up a containerized environment ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for users of this project.
     ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── final          <- The final, canonical data sets for modeling.